prathamesh1366/prathamesh1366/README.md

 •	Excel tips and tricks for better data management.
 📫 How to Reach Me

-•	Email: mrshubham7020@gmail.com
+•	Email: prathameshthakare136m@gmail.com
-•	LinkedIn: Shubham Gavale
+•	LinkedIn: Prathamesh thakare
 🔗 Explore My Work

 •	All of my projects are available on GitHub